cheatos101/slate/source/index.md

 ## Making Requests

 All requests are conducted over SSL.
 Any non-SSL requests received are forwarded to HTTPS.
 All requests must be signed with a valid API key.
-All requests must be authenticated via basic auth with the exception of createuserrequest.
+All requests must be authenticated via Basic Auth or OAuth with the exception of createuserrequest.

 ```
 By default, all responses are returned as JSON.
 However, you can set your headers manually.
 The accepted headers for data format are: